kaisenlinux/manpages-dev/packages/parted.md

        parted [options] [device [command [options...]...]]

 DESCRIPTION
        parted is a program to manipulate disk partitions.
 It supports multiple partition table formats, including MS-DOS and GPT.
-It is useful for creating space for new operating systems, reorganising disk usage, and copying data to new hard disks.
+It is useful for creating space for new operating sys‐ tems, reorganising disk usage, and copying data to new hard disks.

        This manual page documents parted briefly.
 Complete documentation is distributed with the package in GNU Info format.